cocos-creator/docs-3d-deprecated/en/editor/extension/first.md

 exports.unload = {};
 ```

-This entry program will be loaded during the startup of **Cocos Creator 3D**.
+This entry program will be loaded during the startup of **Cocos Creator**.
 The methods defined in methods will be used as the operation interface, which can be called across extensions through [messages](./messages.md) or communicate with the panel.

 ## Run extension

-Now, we can open **Cocos Creator 3D**, find and open the **Extension --> Extension Manager** at the top, and select the extension location (global or project) on the panel.
+Now, we can open **Cocos Creator**, find and open the **Extension --> Extension Manager** at the top, and select the extension location (global or project) on the panel.

 Next, find the **Refresh** button at the top and click to manually update the extended list information at that location.
 Then the extension list will show the extensions that have been found, we can start, close, or restart the corresponding extensions in the list control.